antfriend/antfriend.github.io/a32_mega_ttdb.md

 **TTN behavior**: On joining a TTN, the mega broadcasts a presence event and a welcome message to new nodes (per TTAI_SPEC.md §TTN Behavior).
 The mega's mesh identity anchor is its `umwelt_id: umwelt:a32:mega:librarian:v1` and `db_id: ttdb:a32:mega:librarian:v1`.

-**Participation as prerequisite**: The default network can only weave associations across six TTDBs because each source TTDB's coordinate space is already a legitimate participant — no registry grants access, no authority authorizes traversal. @LAT-10LON-20 (Participation Without Permission) is the silent prerequisite of this record: the binding layer only works if every node it touches is already free to be bound.
+**Participation as prerequisite**: The default network can only weave associations across six TTDBs because each source TTDB's coordinate space is already a legitimate participant — no registry grants access, no authority authorizes traversal.
+[Participation Without Permission](lat-10lon-20) is the silent prerequisite of this record: the binding layer only works if every node it touches is already free to be bound.
 The bioelectric field makes the same assumption — it does not ask cell permission before carrying long-range voltage state.

 **Dual traversal modes**: The default network operates in two modes, which are complementary rather than alternative.

 *EPS-ordered (automaton-like)*: High-EPS records are traversed first — the predicted Grief beats.
 This mode services known overdue records, generates most body revisions and `rev` increments, and follows the arc the system already knows is waiting.
 It is the scheduled encounter: the traversal knows where Grief is and goes there.

 *Stochastic (banjo-like)*: Low-sal or zero-sal records are sampled uniformly from the corpus — the unknown.
-This mode maintains saltation conditions (mega @LAT10LON-20): EPS can only see records that have already been queried; stochastic traversal ensures records it cannot yet see retain nonzero probability of encounter.
+This mode maintains saltation conditions ([Saltation](lat10lon-20)): EPS can only see records that have already been queried; stochastic traversal ensures records it cannot yet see retain nonzero probability of encounter.
 A default network running only EPS-ordered traversal converges on known Grief beats and never discovers the ones it did not know were waiting.
 The stochastic mode is not a fallback — it is what keeps the corpus genuinely open to surprise.

-The two modes correspond to the two arc entry types (mega @LAT5LON-25): EPS-ordered traversal schedules the Unease beat; stochastic traversal delivers Grief without announcement.
+The two modes correspond to the two arc entry types ([EPS as Arc Position](lat5lon-25)): EPS-ordered traversal schedules the Unease beat; stochastic traversal delivers Grief without announcement.
 Both are required for a healthy default network.
 A corpus without EPS-ordered traversal misses overdue revisions.
 A corpus without stochastic traversal closes itself to saltation.

-**Recursive EPS**: The mega's idle traversal prioritizes high-EPS records in this file (see @LAT5LON-25 for the arc-position interpretation of EPS).
-This is structurally identical to the "second brain" application in @LAT-20LON0, where `@MEGA FIND unresolved` returns the highest-EPS records for a human.
+**Recursive EPS**: The mega's idle traversal prioritizes high-EPS records in this file (see [EPS as Arc Position](lat5lon-25) for the arc-position interpretation of EPS).
+This is structurally identical to the "second brain" application in [Areas for Exploration](lat-20lon0), where `@MEGA FIND unresolved` returns the highest-EPS records for a human.
 The mega is a second brain for the six source TTDBs, using the same EPS mechanism it would use for a personal note archive.
-The tool and its application are the same pattern at different scales — a substrate-independence claim (mega @LAT20LON10) about the EPS signal itself.
+The tool and its application are the same pattern at different scales — a substrate-independence claim ([Substrate Independence](lat20lon10)) about the EPS signal itself.

 ---